-In these studies, we were secondarily interested in comparing one- and six-probe protocols.
-However, from a theoretical perspective, the six-probe paradigm has theoretical difficulties not discussed prior to this report: One surmises that Farwell and Donchin (1991) chose to use six probes because the developer of the guilty knowledge test (Lykken, 1981) used six items in his original study of the polygraph-based guilty knowledge test.
+In these studies, we were secondarily interested in comparing 1- and 6-probe protocols.
+However, from a theoretical perspective, the 6-probe paradigm has theoretical difficulties not discussed prior to this report: One surmises that Farwell & Donchin (1991) chose to use 6 probes because the developer of the guilty knowledge test (Lykken, 1981) used 6 items in his original study of the polygraph-based guilty knowledge test.
 The point of using multiple items was as follows.
-If for one item there is a choice of five evaluated alternatives, then the probability of a chance hit on that item is 1/5 = 0.2.
-The use of more orthogonal items reduces the multiplied fractional chance hit probabilities to, for example, 0.000064, with six items (0.2 to the 6th power).
-With a six-item test, even hitting on just three items yields p = .08chance hit probability.
+If for one item there is a choice of 5 evaluated alternatives, then the probability of a chance hit on that item is 1/5 = 0.2.
+The use of more orthogonal items reduces the multiplied fractional chance hit probabilities to, for example, 0.000064, with 6 items (.2 to the 6th power).
+With a 6-item test, even hitting on just 3 items yields p=.008 chance hit probability.
 The point is that in the format of a standard polygraph guilty knowledge test, one has separate responses to each, individual probe.
-This is not the case with the six-probe paradigms of Farwell and Donchin (1991) or Farwell and Smith (2001), which average all probe P300 s together.
-Let us suppose that an innocent subject produces a consistent P300 to just one and only one of the probes in a six-probe test-for whatever reason, such as actually recognizing this one guilty knowledge item through press leakage.
+This is not the case with the 6-probe paradigms of Farwell & Donchin (1991) or Farwell & Smith (2001) which average all probe P300s together.
+Let us suppose that an innocent subject produces a consistent P300 to just one and only one of the probes in a 6probe test--for whatever reason, such as actually recognizing this one guilty knowledge item through press leakage.
 The resulting average ERP to all probes should contain a small P300, as it is an average of five actual irrelevants and one probe.
 The target will reliably produce a large P300.
-The FIT method, as Farwell and Donchin (1991) used it, looks at cross correlations, which will, in calculating correlation coefficients based on standard scores, scale the amplitude differences between averaged probe and target away and likely declare guilt, not able to determine which or how many probe items were really recognized.
+The FIT method, as Farwell & Donchin (1991) used it, looks at cross correlations, which will, in calculating correlation coefficients based on standard scores, scale the amplitude differences between averaged probe and target away and likely declare guilt, not able to determine which or how many probe items were really recognized.
 The SIZE method might also find the probe greater than the irrelevant and also produce a false positive.

-We would suggest that the use of repeated blocks of the oneprobe paradigm, with a new probe on each block (and perhaps new sets of targets and irrelevants) is more likely to avoid the problems just described in the six-probe paradigm.
-Moreover, in the one-probe paradigm (unlike in the six-probe paradigm), at least in our sample, there was no actual overlap of RTs to irrelevant stimuli between the naïve guilty and explicit countermeasure runs.
+We would suggest that the use of repeated blocks of the 1-probe paradigm, with a new probe on each block (and perhaps new sets of targets and irrelevants) is more likely to avoid the problems just described in the 6-probe paradigm.
+Moreover, in the 1-probe paradigm (unlike in the 6 probe paradigm), at least in our sample, there was no actual overlap of RTs to irrelevant stimuli between the naïve guilty and explicit countermeasure runs.
 One would have to run many more subjects to confirm the lack of overlap, but it is certainly conceivable that even if there is slight overlap, a cut-off RT could be determined to identify explicit countermeasure users.
-Moreover, in the sixprobe paradigm, the target P300 is substantially larger than the probe and irrelevant responses during explicit countermeasure use, making the pattern of the three ERPs closer to that of the innocent pattern-the classical defeat profile.
-This was not true in the one-probe paradigm where all three P300 s were similarly small.
-Finally, it seems intuitively compelling that the six-probe protocol is a more demanding task than the one-probe protocol.
+Moreover, in the 6 probe paradigm, the target P300 is substantially larger than the probe and irrelevant responses during explicit countermeasure use, making the pattern of the three ERPs closer to that of the innocent pattern-the classical defeat profile.
+This was not true in the 1probe paradigm where all three P300s were similarly small.
+Finally, it seems intuitively compelling that the 6-probe protocol is a more demanding task than the 1-probe protocol.
 This should reduce amplitudes in the latter protocol (Kramer et al., 1987).
-Consistent with this view, Table 4 shows higher detection rates in the one-probe paradigm (compare Table 2).
+Consistent with this view, Table 3 shows higher detection rates in the 1-probe paradigm (compare Table 2).
 However, subject type and type of concealed information (autobiographical vs. mock crime information) were confounded here with protocol, so that the question remains open.